Kojobo/CreativePortfolio/content/portfolio/amabie.md

 2. Long-Hair
 3. Fin-like Wings

-> "The rest is up to the artist"
+*"The rest is up to the artist.."*

 After reading the instructions, I immediately started working on my Amabie design; I waited to read the rest of the article until *after* I finished my design, because I thought that the designers creations might unintentionally influence my Amabie's design.